 The recall includes several models of centrifugal and axial blowers sold under the B-Air, BueDri Pro, and Soleaire brands.
 So far, no accidents or injuries have been reported.
 Each blower has convenience outlets on the side of the unit to allow the blowers to be “daisy-chained”, with several blowers or other devices plugged together in series.

-The blowers included in the recall were sold in a variety of models and colors.
+The blowers included in the recall were sold in various models and colors.
 The model numbers can be found on the rear of the products.
 The blowers, which were manufactured in China, were sold at Home Depot and Lowes stores nationwide and online on Lowes, Amazon, Ebay, and Home Depot’s websites.

 The blowers were sold from January 2008 through July 2020 for between $120 and $300.
 Consumers who have these products at home are asked to immediately stop using the convenience outlets on the side and contact Intertex for free repair.
 They’ll receive a free cordset adapter with an integrated circuit breaker.
 Consumers with questions may contact Intertex at 1-800-465-7300 for more information.